-The Journal of Upper Cervical Chiropractic Research published a case study on January 9, 2017, documenting the resolution of seizures of a woman suffering from epilepsy.
+The Journal of Upper Cervical Chiropractic Research published a case study on February 23, 2017, documenting chiropractic bringing about the resolution of seizures of a woman suffering from epilepsy.
 The authors of the study define epilepsy by saying, "Epilepsy is a brain disorder that causes seizures in the absence of any underlying medical. . .Read More

 The study reports that a. . .Read More